-He works in Beijing and he is regularly invited to seminars, workshops and fashion weeks.
+He works in Beijing and he is regularly invited to seminars, workshops, and fashion weeks.
 Kevin is a Consulting Director at BACA (Beijing Academy of Creative Arts).
-Since 2011 BACA provide courses for students, professional instructors and international certificates.
+Since 2011 BACA provides courses for students, professional instructors, and international certificates.

 by Dominique Musorrafiti

-China_underground: When and why did you get in the design world?
+China_underground: When and why did you get into the design world?

-C_U: What are for you the main points for a designer?
+C_U: What are you the main points for a designer?
 What makes a

 creation, something really good?